Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 10. Vegan Vodka Pasta from Ale Cooks

-Cashews give this pasta rich creaminess without any dairy and you don’t need to soak them or anything!
+Cashews give this pasta rich creamy texture without any dairy and you don’t need to soak them or anything!
 No really, this recipe takes 15 minutes.
 By the way, it calls for canned tomatoes but you can substitute ripe fresh tomatoes in the summer.
+Finish with a few generous grinds of black pepper.

 A white bowl with noodles in a red sauce with a fork in the noodles twirling it around and a red towel underneath.